Bhutan Cultural Tour with Three Day Bumthang Trek 12 Days

 Price Includes

-• All arrival and departure transfers in a private tourist vehicle.
+• All airport arrival and departure transfers by private tourist vehicle

-• Full board meals with tea/coffee and snacks - for the duration of your stay.
+• Full board meals with tea/coffee (breakfast, lunch, and dinner) during the tour

-• All applicable Bhutanese government taxes/royalties and Company services charges.
+• All applicable Bhutanese government taxes and royalties

 Price Excludes